Finding the right advice and advisor is the first step in making the best decisions for your invention or business.

 Patent attorneys and trade mark attorneys

-Patent attorneys and trade mark attorneys are legally qualified and regulated advisors.
+Patent attorneys and registered trade mark attorneys are legally qualified and regulated advisors.
 They can provide all the specialist services necessary to get the best out of your IP.
 It is possible to handle your IP without any legal representative.
 However, you would be exposed to many potential pitfalls and complicated difficulties.
 IP law is complex and requires considerable knowledge and skill to negotiate well.
 Where your valuable business assets are at stake it is not worth taking such risks.

-Advice from a patent attorney/trade mark attorney is given in confidence (subject to legal privilege).
-Attorneys are regulated by an independent regulatory body, Intellectual Property Regulation Board (IPREG).
+Advice from a patent attorney/registered trade mark attorney is given in confidence (subject to legal privilege).
+These attorneys are regulated by an independent regulatory body, Intellectual Property Regulation Board (IPREG).

 Details on the professions and how to find a local attorney can be found on the following websites:

 - The Chartered Institute of Trade Mark Attorneys (CITMA)